M7 motorway (Ireland): Motorway service areas

+While there are several on-line service areas on the N7, there are none provided along the motorway section.
+There are instead a number of off-line service areas.

 Junction 14 Mayfield, an independently owned service area, was opened in June 2011.
 Accessed from either direction, traffic must use the existing junction 14 slip roads with eastbound traffic then crossing to the south side of the motorway by bridge.
 Facilities include a Spar store and deli, an Insomnia Coffee and a Supermac's.

+There are two service areas in operation at junction 17 outside Port Laoise.
+The Midway Food Court is operated by Applegreen and contains a Burger King, Subway and Chopstix noodle bar, as well as a Maldron hotel.
+The Portlaoise Plaza was opened in July 2020, despite objection from Petrogas, and consists of a Supermac's, Papa John's Pizza, Spar and Bewley's.

-Barack Obama Plaza, an independently owned service area, opened at Junction 23 on the outskirts of Moneygall, County Offaly (however the service area itself is in County Tipperary) and includes a Spar store, a Supermac's, Papa John's Pizza, Mac's Place (a deli) and Bewley's coffee.
-It is Accessed using the existing junction 23 slip roads with eastbound traffic then passing under the motorway bridge.
+Barack Obama Plaza, an independently owned service area, opened at junction 23 on the outskirts of Moneygall, County Offaly (however the service area itself is in County Tipperary) and includes a Spar store, a Supermac's, Papa John's Pizza, Mac's Place (a deli) and Bewley's coffee.
+It is accessed using the existing junction 23 slip roads with eastbound traffic then passing under the motorway bridge.

 Petrogas opened a service area in October 2014 at junction 27, the Birdhill exit.
 The Applegreen branded service area contains a Costa Coffee and a Burger King franchise.
 Traffic uses the existing slip roads with westbound traffic then passing over the motorway bridge.